hpaluch-pil/dev-ops-pub/packer/suse/README.md

 file `opensuse-tumbleweed-amd64.json`.

 Known Bugs in Tumbleweed install:
-* two validation errors in `http/autoinst.xml` (manually click on `Continue` to finish installation)
-* one of network cards is not initialized
+* one of network cards is not initialized - problem caused by rename

 # Bugs